 By Tim Lambert

-The first human beings arrived in Alaska between 15,000 and 13,000 BC.
+The first human beings arrived in Alaska about 13,000 BC.
 At that time Alaska was part of a land bridge that extended across to Siberia.
-People followed the herds of animal they hunted.
+People followed the herds of animals they hunted.
 Europeans arrived in the area in the 18th century.
 In 1741 a Dane called Vitus Bering led a Russian expedition to Alaska.
 They discovered there was great wealth in Alaska in the form of animal furs.
-Unfortunately they also brought diseases to which the native people had no immunity.
+Unfortunately, they also brought diseases to which the native people had no immunity.
 The British arrived in 1778 when Captain Cook sailed there.
 (Cook Inlet is named after him).
 George Vancouver sailed to Alaska in 1794.

-Meanwhile an Agricultural College and School of Mines opened in 1935.
+An Agricultural College and School of Mines opened in 1922.
 It became the University of Alaska in 1935.

 However on 24 March 1989 a tanker called the Exxon Valdez ran aground spilling 11 million gallons of oil.
 Since then the oil industry in Alaska has declined in importance.
 However today tourism is a major industry in Alaska.
-Meanwhile in 2006 Sarah Palin was elected the first woman governor of Alaska.
-Today the population of Alaska is 737,000.
+Meanwhile, in 2006 Sarah Palin was elected the first woman governor of Alaska.
+In 2018 the population of Alaska was 739,000.